 1. Happiness

-Humans tend to assume that tail wagging is a sign that their pooches are happy, and while that may not be entirely true, it’s certainly true some of the time.
-When a dog is happy, its tail will be raised up a bit.
-Scientists believe that when dogs are happy, they wag their tails to the right.
+Humans tend to assume that tail wagging is a sign that their canines are happy, and while that may not be entirely true, it’s certainly true sometimes.
+When a dog is happy, its tail will be raised a bit.
+Scientists believe dogs wag their tails to the right when they are happy.
 This is because the left hemisphere of your dog’s brain is associated with positive emotions.
-Therefore, since the left hemisphere of the brain controls the right side of the body, a right-wagging tail means happiness.
+Therefore, since the brain’s left hemisphere controls the right side of the body, a right-wagging tail means happiness.
 Pay attention, though—a tail that wags to the left probably means your dog is frightened.

 2. Submission

-If your dog’s tail moves down instead of up, this is most likely a sign of submission.
-Ever heard of having one’s tail between the legs?
-In vernacular English, it means the individual in question is embarrassed or ashamed because they know they have been defeated.
+If your dog’s tail moves down instead of up, this is likely a sign of submission.
+Have you ever heard of having one’s tail between the legs?
+In vernacular English, the individual in question is embarrassed or ashamed because they know they have been defeated.
 For a dog, a tail between the legs means it senses a threat and is backing down because it does not want to be harmed.

 3. Curiosity